 By Jerry Del Priore

 I was just a mere lad when the English pop-rock band the Beatles broke up, somewhere around 1969-70.
-John Lennon said he was leaving the group in September 1969 and Paul McCartney.
+John Lennon said he was leaving the group in September 1969 and Paul McCartney soon followed suit.
 So I never experienced the phenomenon of the Fab Four.

-Well, I got as close to ever seeing the band from Liverpool, England, on Thursday night, when my girlfriend Maggie and I saw Rain: A Tribute to the Beatles, as RAIN presents The Best of Abbey Road 50th year celebration live at the Mayo Performing Arts Center (MPAC) in Morristown, New Jersey.
+Well, I got as close to ever seeing the band from Liverpool, England, on Thursday night, when my girlfriend, Maggie, and I saw Rain: A Tribute to the Beatles, as RAIN presented The Best of Abbey Road 50th year celebration live at the Mayo Performing Arts Center (MPAC) in Morristown, New Jersey.

 Let me tell you, it was more than seeing a Beatles cover band.
 It was a trip back in time to see one of the most influential, iconic music groups in history.

-From songs such as Ob-La-Di, Ob-La-Da to Twist and Shout, and every classic in between, we were rocking and dancing the evening away with the rest of the energetic packed house — the young and young at heart.
+From songs such as Ob-La-Di, Ob-La-Da to Twist and Shout, and every classic in between, we were rocking and dancing the evening away with the rest of the energetic packed house, which included the young and young at heart.

 In fact, RAIN has played Broadway, and the band members have been together longer than the Beatles were.